Boom (Doctor Who): Ratings

 The episode had an overnight viewing figure of 2.04 million during its broadcast on BBC One.
 It was the highest-viewed programme on BBC One for the day.
 The episode was down almost 200 thousand viewers from the previous episode, "The Devil's Chord".
-The episode received a total of 3.57 million consolidated viewers.
+The episode received a total of 3.63 million consolidated viewers across 7 days, and a total of 4.69 million consolidated viewers across 28 days.

 Critical reception

 Describing the episode as "an instant classic", Total Films Emily Murray wrote: "A simple premise beautifully executed, no one can write Doctor Who quite like Moffat – and Ncuti Gatwa has never been better."
 Stefan Mohamed, writing for Den of Geek, commended the episode for its simplicity, audacity, and exhilarating quality.
 He highlighted strong lead performances and emphasized that the high concept contributes to an engaging viewing experience, stating "The episode is expertly structured, balancing efficient and interesting world-building, horror, suspense, comedy, emotional character moments, the aforementioned future companion and some compelling themes, without any one aspect overwhelming the others".
 Gatwa, Gibson, and Sethu were praised for their performances, while Moffat's writing was also enjoyed by reviewers who noted the tension behind the dialogue.
-Gatwa stated that the episode was his favorite of the series.
+Gatwa stated that the episode was his favourite of the series.

 Conversely, Ed Power from The Independent felt that Moffat overly contradicted himself and dealt with the episode's topics too bluntly.
 He also felt the Doctor to be out of character initially denouncing faith but ultimately accepting it.
 Additionally, Anita Singh with The Daily Telegraph argued that Disney being a co-producer had a major impact on the episode, noting that the set felt like "Star Wars leftovers" and that there was a "cute kid and a cheesy ending."
 Singh also did not feel the tension that the Doctor might actually get blown up in the episode, as she felt it was too early in the series for the new Doctor to regenerate.
 Stefan Mohamed praised the episode and performances but criticised some aspects of the writing, calling the relationship between Mundy and Canto "perfunctory", and felt Splice to be a "wooden" character.
 He also panned the ending as "a little too happy considering what’s gone on – we didn’t necessarily need everybody lying around sobbing, but the triumphant 'love conquers all' climax is a tad over-egged".